- Lung Cancer in Dogs

 One of the types of tumors are called epithelial lung tumors.
 Medically referred to as adenocarcinoma, this type of lung tumor is a prominent primary lung condition that accounts for three-quarters of all canine lung cancer diagnoses.

-Adenocarcinoma tumors in dogs start out as abnormal growths in the epithelial tissue layer.
+Adenocarcinoma tumors in dogs start out as abnormal growths in the epithelial lung tissue layer.
 This will only go away if surgically removed, followed by consistent radiation therapy.

-Your dog's cancer specialists will determine the appropriate amount of time and the number of radiation therapy appointments your dog should undergo.
+Your dog's lung cancer specialists will determine the appropriate amount of time and the number of radiation therapy appointments your dog should undergo.
 The entirety of the epithelial lung tumor will be removed by surgeons, so radiation will be a follow-up measure for killing off any remaining cancerous cells in your dog’s epithelial tissue.

 Primary Lung Tumors

-Primary lung tumors can become larger metastatic tumors, causing them to spread to other parts of the body.
+Primary lung tumors can become larger metastatic lung tumors, causing them to spread to other parts of the body.
 This is why primary lung tumors are so daunting.
-Primary lung tumors are the most concerning because not only do they have the potential to metastasize, but they can occur in any part of the lungs.
+Primary lung cancers are the most concerning because not only do they have the potential to metastasize, but they can occur in any part of the lungs.

 How Lung Cancer is Diagnosed